jina-ai/jina/notes.md

 | Fix demo links          | Show working demos                       | We don't yet have demo's domain or live demos |
 | Check CRUD, etc in docs | CRUD, etc section wasn't paying its rent | Need time to check and/or docs team to write  |

-## What do other popular repo's do?
+## "Best Practices": What do other popular repo's do?

 ### They're short